joeytze78/interactive_google_map_search/README.md

     ```bash
     python app.py

+2. **Open the Website**
-    Open the Website: Once the Flask server starts, you will see a message in the terminal with a URL.
-It will look something like:
+    Once the Flask server starts, you will see a message in the terminal with a URL.
     Click on the URL in the terminal (or copy and paste it into your browser) to open the web application.

 ### Using the Application